redislabs-training/beats-by-redis-edu/WORKSHOP.md

 7. View on frontend

 ### Purchase history
+This feature tracks all sales per minute in a timeseries data structure
 1. Uncomment in `app/static/assets/js/purchases.js`, line 127-144, 187-199
 2. In `app/app.js` conditionally create the `sales_ts` in the `setupData` function
 3. In `app/components/purchases/purchase-stream.js` add the purchases to the SALES_TS time series in the `streamPurchases` function